-The respondent may remain silent, but, by exercising this right, is not immune from action by the Community Review Board if the circumstances warrant.
+The respondent may remain silent, but, by doing so, is not immune from action by the Community Review Board if the circumstances warrant it.

-The respondent shall be allowed to present witnesses and character references on his or her own behalf and to be accompanied by an advisor of his or her choice.
-The advisor shall be a member of the college community.
+The respondent shall be allowed to present witnesses and character references on their own behalf and to be accompanied by an advisor of their own choice.
+The advisor shall be a current faculty, staff, or student member of the Hampshire community.
 The respondent shall also be allowed to question witnesses whose statements may be considered by the board in its deliberations.

-The board shall not permit the consideration of statements by witnesses not available for questioning, but this rule may be waived for good cause if the board by majority vote determines that admission of such a statement is in the interests of justice and will not cause undue prejudice to the respondent.
+The board shall not permit the consideration of statements by witnesses not available for questioning, but this rule may be waived for good cause if the board by majority vote determines that admission of such a statement is in the interests of justice and will not cause undue prejudice to either party.